I am Parwana Amiri and at this moment where I’ m writing to you.

 Here is Ritsona, the refugee camp, where responsibility is absent, vulnerable s are ignored.

 We are those refugee individuals and groups that could be moved away from the Aegean islands to the mainland, due to being highly vulnerable, but what we are faced with despite our vulnerability is being at the bottom of the care list, even now, during the pandemic.
 Having the fundamentals is an unquestionable right for those, who are in quarantine, yet we, the people locked down in Ritsona are far from that!
-Continue reading Enough is enough!→
+Continue reading Letters to the world from Ritsona (No.6)→

 Here we are in the Ritsona refugee camp, located 70 kilometers north of Athens, constructed to house vulnerabe refugees.
 Ever since the outbreak of the Corona virus epidemic, however, the color and spirit of the camp have changed dramatically.